The project is expected to reduce 319 tonnes of CO2 each year, and help towards our goal of becoming carbon neutral by 2030.

 During the drilling, there will several vehicles and machinery on site.
 There will also be an increase in noise levels during the works, however, measures have been put in place to minimise the impact of this.

-The project is due to be completed in June 2023.
+The project is due to be completed in Autumn 2023.

 Work start and finish times: